 Don't get me wrong.
 I think love is great.
 I love my children and all of my family members.
 I love my fiancée, Oi Yin, and her family.
-For anyone who has read my past blogs or is interested, Oi Yin has written a number of blogs with me about issues related to her pancreatic cancer and her parenting of her children.
+(For anyone who has read my past posts or is interested, Oi Yin has written a number of posts with me about issues related to her pancreatic cancer and her parenting of her children.)

 Parents help themselves and their children by realizing and understanding their emotional and developmental changes as they grow up.
 Some parents fail to ever really understand their children.
 And sadly, many parents are never understood by their children.
-In many cases understanding of parents does not occur not until they are on their death beds, they have passed, or sadly, in some cases, this understanding never comes to fruition.
+In many cases, understanding of parents does not occur not until they are on their deathbed or have passed.
+Sadly, in other cases, this understanding never comes to fruition.
 We tend not to like those parts of others that we do not understand.
-For disconnected and frustrated parents and children, this may sound like, "I love him but I just don't like him".
+For disconnected and frustrated parents and children, this may sound like, "I love him but I just don't like him."

 Our egos are what seem to get in the way of understanding those who we love and care about.
 Often it is our need to be right that makes what others think and feel so wrong for us.
 I have certainly been quite guilty of this in some of my relationships.

 As I have written repeatedly in my books, empathy, is truly the emotional glue that holds all close relationships together.
 Empathy allows us to slow down and try to walk in the shoes of those we love.
-The deeper our empathy, the deeper-and healthier-our love.
+The deeper our empathy, the deeper-and healthier-our love is.
 Not all relationships are meant to be.
-Yet all relationships that are meant to flourish in a healthy way, must stress understanding just as much, if not more, than love.
+Yet all relationships that are meant to flourish in a healthy way must stress understanding just as much, if not more, than love.